 Back to Fitzrovia I go.

-Yaki is one of the very few Japanese bakeries around London, serves up some of the country’s most popular exports with a variety of sweet and savoury toppings.
+Yaki is one of the very few Japanese bakeries around London, serving up some of the country’s most popular exports with a variety of sweet and savoury toppings.
 Many of them are also baked rather than fried, making it a healthy choice for a quick lunch.
-Although the Donburis (rice bowls) and some desserts are made behind the scenes, they are just as fresh as the other baked goods that are made when you place your order in store.
+Although the Donburis (rice bowls) and some desserts are made behind the scenes earlier in the day, they are just as fresh as the other baked goods that are made when you place your order in store.

 The Presentation?
 9/10